 Join Us for Homecoming 2013

 Share your acceptance packet with your family members and celebrate your accomplishment!
 While you’re at it, let your friends know by tagging a photo of yourself with your acceptance folder or certificate to #CapitalBound.

 Visit Us (For the First, Second or Third Time!)

 Even if you’ve already been on Capital’s campus, a visit after being accepted can be a game changer for your college search.
-If it’s your first visit, consider our campus Open House or personal meeting with your admission counselor and a tour with a current student.
+If it’s your first visit, consider our April visit day program or a personal meeting with your admission counselor and a tour with a current student.
 If you’ve been here before, schedule an individual time to sit in on a class, meet with a professor in your major and try the food in our Capital Court.
 Call 614-236-6101 or go to www.capital.edu/visit to find your perfect opportunity.
 Tell our visit coordinator (her name is Jeni – like the ice cream shop down the street) that you are accepted (she’ll be excited for you!) and give about two weeks’ notice of when you’d like to visit for the best experience.
 We can’t wait to see you soon!

 We can send helpful reminders and announcements to you via text message!
 It's easy to opt-in.
 Just text Crusader FIRST and LAST name to 88202.
 Example: Crusader John Smith (Be sure to include spaces.)

 Visit welcome.capital.edu to start connecting with the Capital community!
 The site includes helpful checklists, social media links, photo galleries, faculty & staff profiles, and informative (and fun!) videos on everything from unraveling the mysteries of your financial aid award letter to paying your enrollment deposit.